 Intestinal flukes (trematodes) are flat, hermaphroditic worms that range in size from a few millimeters to several centimeters.
 Approximately 70 trematode species have been reported to colonize the human intestinal tract.
 The geographic distribution is worldwide; the highest prevalences are in East and Southeast Asia.
 Infection in the United States can be acquired via importation as well as locally; the most common species include Nanophyetus, Alaria, and Heterophyes .
 Sources for transmission of human infection include fish, crustaceans, and aquatic plants.

 Four of the most frequently described intestinal flukes will be reviewed here: Fasciolopsis buski, Heterophyes heterophyes, Metagonimus yokagawi, and Echinostoma species.

 Issues related to liver flukes are discussed separately.
-(See "Liver flukes: Clonorchiasis and opisthorchiasis" and "Liver flukes: Fascioliasis".)
+(See "Liver flukes: Clonorchis, Opisthorchis, and Metorchis" and "Liver flukes: Fascioliasis".)

 Fasciolopsis buski is the largest intestinal fluke of humans; pigs are also mammalian hosts.
 The infection is common in Southeast Asia and the Far East, especially in areas where humans raise pigs and consume freshwater plants.